-The voltage measurement is carried through the sensor cable, to the Lynx sensor electronics case mounted on the outside of the mold.
-The voltage signal is converted by the sensor's electronics to a high-accuracy digital output that directly correlates with pressure from within the cavity.
+The voltage or measurement is carried through the sensor cable, through the SG-8 plate and C-SG/LX8-S-ID cable, to the SG/LX8-S-ID adapter electronics case mounted outside of the mold.
+The output voltage signal is calibrated by the sensor's electronics and directly correlates with pressure from within the cavity.